keptn/keptn.github.io/content/docs/develop/operate/install/index.md

 ## Create Kubernetes cluster

-Select one of the following options:
+To create a Kubernetes cluster, select one of the following options:

 <details><summary>Azure Kubernetes Service (AKS)</summary>
 <p>